 Campton High School

-Campton High School, located in Campton, Kentucky, was opened in 1942.
-It was the first publicly funded high school in Wolfe County, constructed during the Great Depression with funding from the Federal Works Project Administration (WPA).
+The Campton High School is a former high school in Campton, Kentucky.
+It was the first publicly funded high school in Wolfe County and constructed during the Great Depression with funding from the Federal Works Project Administration (WPA).
+It opened in 1942.

 Campton High School became the Wolfe County High School when the adjoining school systems were consolidated in the 1950s.
-A new Wolfe County High School opened down the street in 1968 and the existing facility became known as the Wolfe County Elementary and Middle School.
-Grades one through eight attended the school until 1991, when a new middle school opened.
-From that time until 2005, the school was known as the Campton Elementary School.
+A new Wolfe County High School opened elsewhere in 1968, and the existing facility was reused as the Wolfe County Elementary and Middle School for grades one through eight.
+A new middle school opened in 1991, followed by a new elementary school in 2005, at which point the building was vacated and abandoned.
+1 2

 AU Associates later acquired the property for redevelopment into 19 mixed-income apartments and the Wolfe County Community Center.
 2